-6. Global Latitudinal Energy Distribution and Net Radiation --- Understand why more solar energy is received and absorbed by the Earth's surface in the low latitudes (near the equator) and less in the high latitudes (near the poles.)
-Understand Figure 4-2 in SGC-I (p 59) and p 64 in CLASS NOTES and be able to link it to the concepts of incoming solar shortwave radiation and outgoing terrestrial longwave radiation and how this leads to energy surpluses and deficits at different latitudes.
+6. Global Latitudinal Energy Distribution and Net Radiation -- Understand why more solar energy is received and absorbed by the Earth's surface in the low latitudes (near the equator) and less in the high latitudes (near the poles.)
+Understand Figure 4-2 in SGC (p 61) and p 64 in CLASS NOTES and be able to link it to the concepts of incoming solar shortwave radiation and outgoing terrestrial longwave radiation and how this leads to energy surpluses and deficits at different latitudes.

 Specific Hint: Understand how the figure on the bottom of CLASS NOTES p 65 depicts ways in which energy is transported poleward from surplus to deficit areas of the globe and the role that Hadley Cells, Rossby waves and the transfer of energy from H => LE => H through H2O phase changes plays in this transport of energy.

 7. Ocean Circulation -- Understand how the General Circulation of the Atmosphere (Fig 4-11) drives the circulation of the warm and cool surface ocean currents (p.
-66 in CLASS NOTES), especially via the large gyres in the oceans that are steered by winds.
-Know that the deep ocean "conveyor belt" circulation is driven not by winds but by differences in the temperature and salinity of the water (cold or saline = more dense; warm or fresh = less dense) Specific Hint: Understand the relative roles that ocean and atmospheric circulation play in transporting heat poleward in the Northern Hemisphere to balance areas of energy surplus with areas of energy deficit.
-The question that will be asked will be related to how ocean circulation fits into either the figure on the bottom of p 65 or the figure on the bottom of p 67 in CLASS NOTES.
+66-67 in CLASS NOTES), especially via the large gyres in the oceans that are steered by winds.
+Know where the El Niño and La Niña ocean circulations occur and which one tends to be related to warmer temperatures worldwide when it dominates.

+Specific Hint: Understand the relative roles that ocean and atmospheric circulation play in transporting heat poleward in the Northern Hemisphere to balance areas of energy surplus with areas of energy deficit.
+The question that will be asked will be related to how ocean circulation fits into either the figure on the bottom of p 65 (sensible and latent heat transport) or the figure in the middle of p 66 in CLASS NOTES.